Skip to main content Skip to footer

 Generic pipeline templates don’t work.
 Your sales process is unique.
 Your stages should mirror how your team actually sells, not how a consultant thinks you should sell.
 Start by mapping what really happens in successful deals, not what you wish happened, as part of your overall sales strategy.

 You want enough stages to see what’s happening, but not so many that it gets complicated.
-Most teams need 5-7 stages — each one a defined phase in the buying journey.
+Most teams need five to seven stages — each one a defined phase in the buying journey.
 Each stage needs specific entry and exit criteria that your entire team understands and follows consistently.

 Here’s a framework many revenue teams adapt:

-Teams using monday CRM can customize these stages with drag-and-drop simplicity, adjusting their pipeline as their sales process evolves without waiting for IT support.
+Teams leveraging intelligent solutions like monday CRM can customize these stages with drag-and-drop simplicity, adjusting their pipeline as their sales process evolves without waiting for IT support.

 Deals die in silence.
 When prospects don’t respond and reps get busy with active opportunities, promising deals stall unnecessarily, highlighting the importance of knowing how to prospect for sales leads effectively.
 Automation keeps follow-up consistent without drowning your team in manual work.